regras/cpos_v2/README.md

 ## Run with Docker

+### Running a beacon

-Run the following to build+run the Docker image, as well as attach to a shell within the container:
+Run the following to build+run the Docker image, as well as spawn a beacon instance:

 ```
-$ sudo docker-compose run cpos bash
+$ sudo docker compose run beacon
 ```

 Now, inside the container, run the following to configure the environment: